uQr/cordova-docs/DPS_test/articles/getting-started/install-vs-tools-apache-cordova.md

 * Follow the instructions to install Visual Studio 2015, and make sure you install the following optional features:
    * HTML/JavaScript (Apache Cordova), under Cross Platform Mobile Development

-         **Note** If you are installing Visual Studio 2013 instead of Visual Studio 2015 (we recommend Visual Studio 2015), the Cordova tools are installed as a [separate extension](http://go.microsoft.com/fwlink/p/?LinkId=397606).
+         >**Note:** If you are installing Visual Studio 2013 instead of Visual Studio 2015 (we recommend Visual Studio 2015), the Cordova tools are installed as a [separate extension](http://go.microsoft.com/fwlink/p/?LinkId=397606).

    * Windows 8.1 and Windows Phone 8.0/8.1 Tools.